-passionate people strong.
-Based in Austin, Texas, the team combines years of experience with emerging technologies to expertly design and build products with uniquely
+It's only been 22 months since it was founded, but argodesign is already 35 (very passionate) people strong.
+Based in Austin, Texas, the team combines years of experience with emerging technologies to expertly design and build products with uniquely crafted user experiences.

 I've essentially been doing this since high school.

 Mark founded Frog Design's digital design team in 1994 and led as Chief Creative Officer for the last 10 years, before leaving to start argo.
 “Over 20 years, I built something special at Frog, but it wasn't mine," said Mark.
 While growing up as a “really bad programmer", Mark studied fine art and eventually dropped out of school to become a designer.
 “I started a design firm when I was 19, and we had grown to 25 people when Frog acquired us in 1994.
 So, I've essentially been doing this since high school."